NoahMLoomis/blog/content/faq.md

 Somewhere between 4-5 months.
 It's impossible to know exactly with all the unknown factors, such as my speed, health and overall fitness.

+## Are you going with somebody?

+No, I'm going alone.
+But it's a very popular trail and it's very common to make friends on the trail.

 ## What about food?

 The PCT passes through (or close to) towns every 3-5 days, where I'll be able to resupply food and any gear I need.
 The longest food carry is 7-8 days.
 For the most part, I won't be shipping food to myself as I'll likely get tired of eating the same food, and it makes it harder to be flexible.
 I will be shipping certain gear boxes to myself, and maybe 1 or 2 resupply boxes where towns are very small and don't have much more than a gas station.